Andrés Urrea

 Andrés Urrea (born 31 August 1994) is a Mexican-born Colombian tennis player.

-He has a career high ATP doubles ranking of world No. 239 achieved on 12 August 2024.
-He also has a career high singles ranking of No. 1081 achieved on 23 September 2019.
+He has a career high ATP doubles ranking of world No. 239 achieved on 12 August 2024 and a career high singles ranking of No. 1,081 achieved on 23 September 2019.

 Career

 Urrea won his maiden ATP Challenger doubles title at the 2022 Open Bogotá with Nicolás Mejía.

 In July 2025, he was given a provisional suspension after failing an anti-doping test at an ATP Challenger event in Colombia in May that year.